 1109.23.2 Counters and windows.
-Where counters are required to be accessible, the accessible portion shall be not less than 36 inches (914 mm) long and not more than 36 inches (914 mm) above finish floor.
+Where counters are required to be accessible, the accessible portion shall be not less than 36 inches (914 mm) long and not more than 36 inches (914 mm) above the finished floor.

-Accessible windows required shall be not more than 36 inches (914 mm) above finish floor.
+Accessible windows required shall be not more than 36 inches (914 mm) above the finished floor.

 1109.23.3 Checkout aisles.
 Accessible checkout aisles shall be on an accessible route.
 The width of accessible checkout aisles shall comply with Section 1109.19.
-Counters in accessible checkout aisles shall be not more than 38 inches (965 mm) high and the top of the raised edge of the counter shall not exceed 40 inches (1016 mm) in height above finish floor.
+Counters in accessible checkout aisles shall be not more than 38 inches (965 mm) high and the top of the raised edge of the counter shall not exceed 40 inches (1016 mm) in height above the finished floor.